Skein module dimensions of mapping tori of the 2-torus: A simpler formula

 \begin{eg} It may be instructive to consider the examples illustrated in Figs. \ref{f-coend-example} and \ref{f-coend-example-twisted} for $\Sigma = T^2$.
 Fig. \ref{f-coend-example} shows elements of different $\Hom$-spaces which should be identified on taking the coend of $\Hom(-, -)$, and Fig. \ref{f-coend-example-twisted} shows similar for the case twisted by $\gamma = S$.

 \end{eg}

+\begin{defn} For a $k$-linear category $\cC$, its \emph{free cocompletion} is the category $\Free(\cC) := [\cC^{\op}, \Vect]$, which is monoidal under Day convolution \cite{day1970construction}.
+We say that two categories $\cC, \cD$ are \emph{Morita equivalent} if and only if $\Free(\cC) \simeq \Free(\cD)$ (the usual notion of Morita equivalence for algebras is recovered for a one-object category). \end{defn}

+The (twisted) Hochschild homology of $\cA$ is a Morita invariant, so in this paper we need only consider skein categories up to Morita equivalence and it suffices to replace $\SkCat_{\cA}(\Sigma)$ in (\ref{eq-coend-formula}) with $\Free(\SkCat_{\cA}(\Sigma))$.

-Recall that the coend can be computed over any set of projective generators.
-The following result gives a finite set of projective generators for the $\GL_N$- and $\SL_N$-skein category of $T^2$.
+Recall that an object $x$ of a category is \emph{compact-projective} if $\Hom(x, -)$ preserves small colimits, and that the Yoneda embedding $\cJ : \cC \to \Free(\cC)$ exhibits $\cC$ as a full subcategory of compact-projective objects in $\Free(\cC)$.
+Recall also that the coend can be computed over any set of compact-projective generators.
+The following result gives a finite set of compact-projective generators for the free cocompletion of the $\GL_N$- and $\SL_N$-skein category of $T^2$.

-\begin{thm}[{\cite{gunninghamSkeinsTori}}] Assume the parameter $q$ is generic.
-Then \begin{enumerate} \item The skein category $\SkCat_{\GL_N}(T^2)$ is generated by a single projective object, given by the empty skein, denoted by $\emptyset$. \item The skein category $\SkCat_{\SL_N}(T^2)$ admits $N$ projective generators, given by the empty skein and the single point coloured by $V^{\ot n}, 0 < n < N$ (equivalently, $n$ points coloured by $V$) where $V$ is the defining representation of $\cU_q(\sl_N)$. \end{enumerate} \end{thm}
+\begin{thm}[{\cite[Thm.
+1.5]{gunninghamSkeinsTori}}] Assume the parameter $q$ is generic.
+Then \begin{enumerate} \item The category $\Free(\SkCat_{\GL_N}(T^2))$ is generated by a single compact-projective object, given by the image under $\cJ$ of the empty skein, denoted by $\emptyset$. \item The category $\Free(\SkCat_{\SL_N}(T^2))$ admits $N$ compact-projective generators, given by image under $\cJ$ of the empty skein and the single point coloured by $V^{\ot n}, 0 < n < N$ (equivalently, $n$ points coloured by $V$) where $V$ is the defining representation of $U_q(\sl_N)$. \end{enumerate} \end{thm}

-Therefore, for $\Sigma = T^2, \cA = \Rep_q^{\fd}(G)$, we can take the coend (\ref{eq-coend-formula}) over the projective generators of Thm. \ref{th-GJVY-decomp}.
-Regarding each generator as a single point at the origin coloured by $V^{\ot n}$, we have that the generators are fixed by $\gamma$ and so the $\Hom$-spaces which appear are endomorphism algebras.
-Moreover, it can be shown that for $0 \leq n, m < N, n \neq m$ we have $\Hom_{\SkCat_{G}(T^2)}(V^{\ot m}, V^{\ot n}) = 0$ (this is easily seen for $N = 2$ just by considering parity).
-Then we have that the coend splits as a direct sum of $\gamma$-twisted Hochschild homologies of endomorphism algebras:
+Therefore, for $\Sigma = T^2, \cA = \Rep_q^{\fd}(G)$, we can take the coend (\ref{eq-coend-formula}) over the compact-projective generators of Thm. \ref{th-GJVY-decomp}.
+Since the generators are in the image of the Yoneda embedding, which is fully faithful, the $\Hom$-spaces appearing in (\ref{eq-coend-formula}) are $\Hom$-spaces in the skein category.
+Regarding each generator as a single point at the origin coloured by $V^{\ot n}$, we have that the generators are fixed by $\gamma$ and so the $\Hom$-spaces which appear are endomorphism algebras in the skein category.